joshuaDclark/Twitter-Scrape/README.md

 # Twitter-Scrape
-Scraping Tweets from Jeff Bezos' Profile
+Scraping Tweets from Jeff Bezos' Profile.
-With this code you can also scrape other profiles.
+With this code you can also scrape other public profiles.
 You may have to check the div classes on the webpage's sourcecode.